wells-wood-research/drMD/README.md

 ```

 # Pip Installation
-If you want to intergate drMD into a python-based pipeline, you can install drMD with pip and use it as a python module:
+If you want to integrate drMD into a python-based pipeline, you can install drMD with pip and use it as a python module:

 1. Create and activate conda environment
 ```bash